Where Common Knowledge Cannot Be Formed, Common Belief Can -- Planning with Multi-Agent Belief Using Group Justified Perspectives: Experiments

 \section{Experiments}

-Since there are no planning benchmarks for group belief, we select three domains (Number, Grapevine and Big Brother Logic) from existing work \cite{DBLP:journals/jair/Hu0L22,DBLP:conf/aips/Hu0L23} and add several challenging problem instances (7 for each domain) that use group belief, including instances with inconsistent or nested beliefs.
+Since there are no planning benchmarks for group belief, we select two domains (Number and Grapevine) from existing work~\cite{DBLP:journals/jair/Hu0L22,DBLP:conf/aips/Hu0L23} and add several challenging instances that use group belief , including instances with inconsistent or nested group beliefs.